 Recent evidence suggests that patients with swallowing disorders also have voice changes that impact their quality of life.
-In a report of patients by Hess et al seen at a voice and swallowing center, 15 18% of patients reported dysphagia as their main complaint, suggesting the need for interdisciplinary management of patients with voice disorders.
-Conversely, we may detect dysphagia during a voice evaluation.
+In a report of patients by Hess et al. seen at a voice and swallowing center, 18% of patients reported dysphagia as their main complaint, suggesting the need for interdisciplinary management of patients with voice disorders.
 The discipline of a referring provider alone was not a strong enough indicator to reliably predict the type of evaluation needed for the patient.
-While patients are often seen in a voice and swallowing center for a complaint of hoarseness, a weak voice, or a feeling of the need to clear the phlegm in the throat and are diagnosed with dysphonia, treatment for the dysphonia alone may not improve their ability to swallow liquids and solids normally.
-Amin and Belafsky16 also noted that patients with long-term cough often have voice changes related to glottic insufficiency and thus also experience swallowing disorders due to the lack of vocal fold closure.
+While patients are often seen in a voice and swallowing center for a complaint of hoarseness, weak voice, or a feeling of the need to clear the phlegm in the throat and diagnosed with dysphonia, treatment for the dysphonia alone may not improve their ability to swallow liquids and solids normally.
+Amin and Belafsky also noted that patients with long-term cough often have voice changes related to glottic insufficiency and thus also experience swallowing disorders due to the lack of vocal fold closure.
 They note that the afferent and efferent pathways of swallowing and cough are the same.
-16 In addition, other factors that signal a dysphagia condition, such as laryngopharyngeal reflux, excess mucus, and/or laryngitis, may also contribute to dysphagia.
+In addition, other factors that signal a dysphagia condition such as laryngopharyngeal reflux, excess mucous, and/or laryngitis may also contribute to dysphagia.
 In all of these conditions, the effects on the voice may be significant.